juliangav/www.julian.is/site/content/articles/2022-03-19-platform-design.md

 As we begin to get back to normal, I've decided to share what I've learned at the intersection of product design & multi-sided platforms while spearheading product & design for Thomas.
 I plan the keep the individual sections of this article brief since the topics I cover can quickly expand into a series of books.

-## A Crash Course on Platform Economics
+## An Introduction to Multi-Sided Platforms

 A multi-sided platform (MSP) is a digital, and sometimes physical, a place that enables the exchange of information, goods, or services between sellers/givers and buyers/takers.
 Uber, for example, is a platform that enables the connection between a person without a car needing a ride and a person with a vehicle able to provide this ride.